 8.7.1.
 CVI/HUD Failure during landing.
-If HUD and/or CVI have failed before or during landing, declare a priority assistance needed (PAN) and advise carrier space traffic control (STC) of the problem.
-Utilise dead reckoning to align spacecraft with carrier landing deck, and carrier precision approach radar (PAR) tracking advice if available to achieve landing.
+If HUD and/or CVI have failed before or during landing, declare a priority assistance needed (PAN) and advise carrier space traffic control (STC) of problem.
+Utilise dead reckoning to align spacecraft with carrier landing deck, and carrier tracking advice if available to achieve landing.